OFFICE CONSOLIDATION (as of September 14, 2021)

 6.2 Every licence that is issued for the first time, and every renewal thereof, is subject to the following conditions of obtaining, continuing to hold and renewing a licence all of which shall be performed and observed by the Applicant or the Licensee:

-(a) the Applicant or Licensee shall pay all license fees and inspection fees related to this By-law in accordance with the applicable fees and charges by-law, as may be passed and amended by the Council from time to time;
+(a) the Applicant or Licensee shall pay all licence fees and inspection fees related to this By-law in accordance with the applicable fees and charges by-law, as may be passed and amended by the Council from time to time;

 (b) the Applicant or Licensee shall pay all fees and fines owed by the Applicant or Licensee to the City;